moonstar-x/old-server-setup/docs/setting-up/networking.md

 | Minecraft                   | 25565       | TCP      |
 | Screeps                     | 21025       | TCP      |

-If you don't know what internal IP the server is running on you can always run:
+If you don't know what internal IP the server is running on, you can always type on the terminal:

     ifconfig